Karlosbubi/ASE_Abgabe/README.md

 #### Cypress
 1. Ensure that cypress ist installed by running `pnpm install` in `ase-frontend`
 2. Run cypress all E2E tests with `pnpm cypress run`
+- Note: Running E2E test will create a test user `newuser` inside the database

 ## User storys